 The Wright Flyer may have been the first successful powered aircraft but it was not the easiest to build or fly.
 I use two rules of thumb when picking good flying models -

-It takes very little time to build these models and they are very easy to fly.
+It takes very little time to build these 4 models and they are very easy to fly.
 I highly recommend these kits for the first time builder/flyer.
-When my sons were young teens each built an Imp in about 45 minutes and flew them at our local indoor contest.
-My son, Chris, won with a 2 minute flight!
+When my sons were 9 and 11 each built an Imp in about 45 minutes and flew them at our local indoor contest.
+My son, Christopher, won with a 2 minute flight!
 A really fun airplane, the kids learn very quickly how to tweak it for the best flights.
 When you order these kits to build with your kids be sure to ask for our "seconds" free TissueCal™ markings.
 Kids love to decorate their planes!

 These are all endurance type models with great flying characteristics.
 They were designed for both fun flying and competition.